senadkurtisi/Multivariate-Time-Series-Forecast/README.md

-# Multivariate Time Series Forecasting of Car Sales
+# Multivariate Time Series Forecasting of Level of pollution in Beijing

 ## Project description
 The goal of the project was forecasting the next hour's level of pollution (pm2.5) in Beijing by using information about level of pollution in the previous days.